Skip to content

 Core Workflows

 Bensemble is designed to be flexible.
-You can either build Bayesian models from scratch or ensemble your existing standard models.
+You can either combine and calibrate your existing standard PyTorch models or build Bayesian neural networks from scratch.

 import torch